BCDevOps/devops-platform-workshops/workshop-labs/docs/developer_operations/01_builds.md

 Ensure that all team members have edit rights into the project.
 Once complete, each member can create their own Rocket.Chat docker build.

-- To start, switch to your new project
+- To start, switch to your new project. *Ensure that you are in the tools project in this lab*

 ```
 oc project [project-name]
 ```

 - With the `oc` cli, create the build

 ```